mhdsulaiman/Twitter-Sentiment-Analysis/README.md

          </ul>
 <h3>Users:</h3>
 <b>Using Remoting method:</b>
-<p>The users have the ability to add twits and participate or contribute in the case put by the admin.</p>
+<p>The users have the ability to add tweets and participate or contribute in the case put by the admin.</p>

 <h2>installation and Using</h2>
 <p>Before Running the Website make sure to run the server first:</p>